SirJonthe/xun/README.md

 #### XASM

-XASM (XERXES Assembly Language) is an external that is a low-overhead assembler that allows the programmer to access most instructions of the XUN instruction set in a 1:1 manner with some exceptions to make the code more readable and the effects more predictable and in-line with established programming languages.
+XASM (XERXES Assembly Language) is an external tool that is a low-overhead assembler that allows the programmer to access most instructions of the XUN instruction set in a 1:1 manner with some exceptions to make the code more readable and the effects more predictable and in-line with established programming languages.
 There are only two instructions that take parameters; `put`, which places a value on the stack, and `mov` which pops the top value off the stack and stores it in the specified address.
 All other instructions work by operating on values on the stack and are free to add, remove, or just read values on the stack.

 XASM adds some meta-programming, i.e. programming of the assembler, which allows for such things as adding symbols to the assembler, emitting binary data to the output, and accessing registers (which are actually hidden behind separate instructions in the instruction set, but accessed using assembler directives to more closely resemble symbols).